 For Example 2 of Kolmogorov-Smirnov Test for Normality, using the Lilliefors Test Table with n = 15 and α = .05, we find that Dn = 0.184 < 0.2196 = Dn,α, which confirms that the data is normally distributed.

 Real Statistics Functions: The following functions are provided in the Real Statistics Resource Pack to automate the table lookup:

 LCRIT(n, α, tails, h) = the critical value of the Lilliefors test for a sample of size n, for the given value of alpha (default .05) and tails = 1 (one tail) or 2 (two tails, default) based on the Lilliefors Test Table.
 If h = TRUE (default) harmonic interpolation is used; otherwise linear interpolation is used.

-LPROB(x, n, tails, iter) = an approximate p-value for the Lilliefors test for the Dn value equal to x for a sample of size n and tails = 1 (one tail) or 2 (two tails, default) based on a linear interpolation of the values in the Lilliefors Test Table, using iter number of iterations (default = 40).
+LPROB(x, n, tails, iter, h) = an approximate p-value for the Lilliefors test for the Dn value equal to x for a sample of size n and tails = 1 (one tail) or 2 (two tails, default) based on a linear interpolation (if h = FALSE) or harmonic interpolation (if h = TRUE, default) of the critical values in the Lilliefors Test Table, using iter number of iterations (default = 40).